Possible Use of Donor Information and Blood Samples in Medical Research

 - Ways to recruit blood donors or evaluate donor eligibility or contributions to public health.

 You will not receive any direct benefit from any research.
 It is possible that the research may benefit commercial interests.
+Blood components not needed by patients may be provided to institutions for medical or scientific research.
 You will not be notified as to the use of your blood or donor information when it is used for research.

 How is your confidentiality protected when your blood or information is used in research?